Dsilva019/Major-Outage-Cause-Category-Classifier/README.md

 ### New Features

 As previously stated to improve my baseline model I needed more features that give more insight into what the category cause of the major outage was.
 I did some more exploratory data analysis and found that the second and third-highest counts of category causes of major outages were intentional attacks and system operability disruption.
 These category causes are more general than severe weather so I looked for more features that could reflect that.
 The new features I chose were, 'CLIMATE.REGION', 'POPULATION', 'HURRICANE.NAMES', 'AREAPCT_URBAN', and 'PCT_WATER_TOT'.
 For the features 'U.S._STATE', 'POPULATION', and 'AREAPCT_URBAN' since these features reflect the demographics of the people affected by the major outages I believe it would better explain the high number of major outages due to intentional attacks and system operability disruption.
-As for the features 'CLIMATE.REGION', 'HURRICANE.NAMES', 'AREAPCT_URBAN', and 'PCT_WATER_TOT' since severe weather is still the most common reason why major outages occurred I believe this would provide my model better information of the weather and land conditions so that it predict if major outages occurred due to severe weather or not more accurately.
+As for the features 'CLIMATE.REGION', 'HURRICANE.NAMES', and 'PCT_WATER_TOT' since severe weather is still the most common reason why major outages occurred I believe this would provide my model better information of the weather and land conditions so that it predict if major outages occurred due to severe weather or not more accurately.